 Pericoronitis is inflammation of the gum tissue around your wisdom teeth.
-This can happen when a tooth is still partially impacted.
+It can happen when a tooth hasn’t come in completely yet.
 Pericoronitis symptoms range from mild to severe and may include bad breath, pus and facial swelling.
-Left untreated, pericoronitis can be dangerous.
+Treatments include cleanings, antibiotics and surgery.
+Left untreated, it can be serious.
 Prompt care is essential.

 Advertisement